 Note: The classification has been listed in logical sequence rather than alphanumeric order.

-*Note - National Code 25 'Admission via Mental Health Crisis Resolution Team' is only valid for use in the Mental Health Minimum Data Set (Version 4-1) and the Commissioning Data Set schema version 6-2.
+*Note - National Code 25 'Admission via Mental Health Crisis Resolution Team' is only valid for use in the Mental Health and Learning Disabilities Data Set and the Commissioning Data Set schema version 6-2.
 This value is not permitted to flow in Commissioning Data Set schema version 6-1-1.
 Users of Commissioning Data Set version 6-1 must map National Code 25 to another appropriate ADMISSION METHOD code for the purposes of flowing data through the Commissioning Data Set schema version 6-1-1.

 ** Note - National Codes 2A, 2B, 2C and 2D have been introduced to replace National Code 28 'Other means'.
 Health Care Providers should use these codes locally for collection of data as soon as possible.
 However the codes are only enabled to flow in the Commissioning Data Set schema version 6-2, and this must NOT be done until Secondary Uses Service Release 13 (April 2013) as the Payment Grouper will not be updated to use the codes until then.
 Users should map locally collected new codes to old value 28 until notified by the Information Centre that they are accepted by the Payment Grouper.
 Records containing these codes prior to April 2013 will U group and will consequently not attract tariff.
-Also, users of Commissioning Data Set schema 6-1-1 and Mental Health Minimum Data Set (Version 4-1) should map these values to National Code 28 for submission in these data sets, until they are able to migrate to Commissioning Data Set version 6-2, and until Mental Health Minimum Data Set (Version 4-5) is released and has been implemented.
+Also, users of Commissioning Data Set schema 6-1-1 should map these values to National Code 28 for submission in these data sets, until they are able to migrate to Commissioning Data Set version 6-2.

-*** Note - National Code 28 should only be used in Commissioning Data Set version 6-1, Mental Health Minimum Data Set (Version 4-1), and in Commissioning Data Set version 6-2 until advised by the Health and Social Care Information Centre (as per note ** above).
+*** Note - National Code 28 should only be used in Commissioning Data Set version 6-1, and in Commissioning Data Set version 6-2 until advised by the Health and Social Care Information Centre (as per note ** above).
 Otherwise it should only be used after April 2013 in Commissioning Data Set Version 6-2 where Health Care Providers have not yet updated their systems to collect National Codes 2A, 2B, 2C and 2D, or for submission of historical data which was not collected using the new National Codes.
-National Code 28 will be retired when Commissioning Data Set version 6-1 and Mental Health Minimum Data Set (Version 4-1) are superseded.
+National Code 28 will be retired when Commissioning Data Set version 6-1 is superseded.